maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 The above conditioning reduces a 4-dimensional Gaussian down to a 1-dimensional Gaussian - we can thus think of the conditioning as cutting 3 slices in the 4-dimensional space to leave us with a 1-dimensional distribution.
 In general, once we have conditioned on the observed data we will be left with a multivariate Gaussian with dimensionality equal to the number of test points we wish to predict for.

-To then obtain the marginal distribution of each test point we use the marginalization property of multivariate Gaussians to obtain the mean prediction and variance estimate for each point (in this case there is no need to as we are left with a 1-dimensional distribution for our single test point).
+To then obtain the marginal distribution of each test point we use the marginalization property of multivariate Gaussians to obtain the mean prediction and variance estimate for each point (in this case there is no need to as we are left with a 1-dimensional distribution for the single test point).

 In this way the prediction is not just an estimate for that point, but also has uncertainty information - for understanding why estimating uncertainty is important see the Q and A [below](#know_uncertainty).